 My Happy Family (Chemi Bednieri Ojakhi) is a Georgian language film from writer and director Nana Ekvtimishvili about a woman who just wants to be left alone by her family.

 My Happy Family (Chemi Bednieri Ojakhi) was co-directed by Simon Groß.
 The team goes by the name Nana and Simon.
 The film received rave reviews and won awards on the film festival circuit in 2017.
-I don’t give it a rave review, but I did enjoy it.

 The film stars Ia Shugliashvili as Manana, a literature teacher who is desperate for a little peace and quiet away from her family.
 Three generations live together in a cramped apartment.
 There’s no privacy.
 They all offer constant complaining comments on everything.
 They all talk at once.
 No one listens to anyone.
 Most especially, no one listens to a single thing Manana says about what she does and does not want.